 These investigations are often complex and involve joint missions within one agency or with several law enforcement agencies.

-We also represent business owners or companies when they suspect that an employee, vendor or contractor is engaged in a theft from the company.
+We also represent business owners or companies when they suspect that an employee, vendor, or contractor is engaged in theft from the company.

 In many cases, an attorney representing the business during the criminal investigation can help the business recoup restitution that would otherwise go uncollected and follow up with law enforcement to make sure all of the relevant information is provided to law enforcement.

-If your case involves an economic crime in Tampa, Hillsborough County or the surrounding areas of Florida then call a white collar crime attorney in Tampa, FL, at the Sammis Law Firm.
+If your case involves an economic crime in Tampa, Hillsborough County, then call a white collar crime attorney in Tampa, FL, at Sammis Law Firm.

-We represent clients in a variety of cases involving economic and white collar crimes at both the state and federal level.
+We represent clients in a variety of cases involving economic crimes at both the state and federal level.
 Contact us to schedule a free consultation with a qualified attorney today.

 Types of Economic Crimes and Identity Theft

 The economic crimes divisions of local law enforcement agencies investigate a wide variety of economic crimes including:

 - Depositing Worthless Item with Intent to Defraud under (F.S.§832.05): Depositing counterfeit, stolen or other worthless checks for the purpose of fraudulently increasing the dollar amount posted to the account to which the individual then removes the monies before the financial institution discovers the checks are fraudulent.

 - Forgery under (F.S.§831.01): Whoever falsely makes (counterfeits), alters, forges an official public record, document or payment instrument, with intent to injure or to defraud.